krish-bhatt/M.E.Martinez-RaceEthnicity/README.md

 Mortality by causes of death related to COVID-19 vulnerabilities (monthly going back at least 5 years).
 Note: the mortality data will be useful for us to estimate excess deaths from COVID-19 for people who may die from COVID-19 but are not reported as a COVID-19 deaths due to lack of testing.
 (Leore)

+Data downloaded from CDC WONDER query tool from CDC Vital Statistics.
+Files contain monthly death counts by county (for all NY counties) and yearly death counts,crude and age-adjusted death rates with CI bounds.
+See Haleigh's note above for further data on CDC Wonder data.

 "LL_MortalitybyCauseofDeath_CountyMonth_2013-2018.csv"
 This data contains the number, cause of death (in name & by ICD-10 code), and crude rates of death by this cause, by county and by month.
 It contains all cause of death data for 5 years, from 2013-2018.

 "LL_MortalitybyCauseofDeath_County_1998-2018.csv"
 This data contains the number, cause of death (in name & by ICD-10 code), and crude rates of death by this cause, by county.
 It contains all cause of death data for 10 years, 1998-2018.
 This may be helpful if we want to see rates from more than 5 years of data.
-It currently is not separated out by month.
+It currently is not separated out by month, but it can be.

 "LL_ICD10_CovidCodes.csv"
 This file contains a table that describes possible ICD-10 codes to use for filtering out underlying causes of death that may reflect a COVID-19 death or be related to a COVID-19 vulnerability.
 It does not not contain individual data.